zhangchiqing/concurrency/README.md

 ```

 ### Multiple async calls run concurrently
-Async calls running concurrently could have values with different return types, in order to provide input values for another async call.
+Async calls running concurrently could have different types of input and output.

-In this example, `getA` and `getB` have different types, they run concurrently and `getCWithA` is not called until both `getA` and `getB` are finished.
+In this example, `getA` and `getB` have different types, they run concurrently and `getCWithAB` is not called until both `getA` and `getB` are finished.
+And the return values of `getA` and `getB` will be passed to `getCWIthAB`.

 ```
 ▸ cd golang/batch